Urban Jürgensen

-Urban Jürgensen (5 August 1776 - 14 May 1830) was a Danish watchmaker.
-The company has been continuously operated since its founding by Urban's father in 1773.
-His son took over design and production after his death under the name Jules Jürgensen.
+Urban Jürgensen (5 August 1776 – 14 May 1830) was a Danish watchmaker.
+The company bearing his name was originally founded by Urban's father in 1773.
+Urban Jürgensen's son Louis Urban Jürgensen took over the design and production after Urban's death under the name "Urban Jürgensen & Sønner", while the other son Jules Frederik Jürgensen went on to establish watch production in Switzerland.
 Founded in Copenhagen, the company later moved to Switzerland.

 Early life and education

 Jürgensen was born on 5 August 1776 in Copenhagen, the son of royal watchmaker Jørgen Jørgensen (1745–1811) and Anne Leth Bruun (1755–1828).
 He attended Efterslægtens skole where his teachers included Edvard Storm and Knud Lyhne Rahbek.
 Jürgensen was in the same time a watchmaker's apprentice in his father's workshop.
 Aged 20, he went on a five-year journey abroad with economic support from Fonden ad usus publicos and Det Reiersenske Fond.
-He spent one and a half year in Neuchâtel and half a year in Switzerland before continuing to Paris and then London.
+He spent one and a half year in Neuchâtel and half a year in Switzerland before continuing to Paris where he studied under Abraham-Louis Breguet and Ferdinand Berthoud and then to London, apprenticing for John Arnold and John Brockbank.
 He then returned to Paris.

+Urban Jürgensens Sönner regulator clock with jumping hours at Frederiksborg Castle.

 Career

 Jürgensen returned to Copenhagen in 1801.
 He was supposed to enter into a partnership with a French watchmaker, Etienne Magnin, who had been called to Denmark to construct the next chronometers for the shipping industry.
 These plans changed when watchmaker continued to Saint Petersburg and Jürgensen then joined his father's workshop.
 In 1804, he published Regler for Tidens nøjagtige Afmaaling ved Uhre.
 It was the following year published in an improved edition in French.
 It was followed by a German translation.
 In 1804, he was also awarded the Academy of Sciences' silver medal for a publication about mainsprings published in one of its journals.
 In 1705, he was awarded Landhusholdningsselskabet's large gold medal for a metal thermometer.
 In 1807, weakened by gard work and personal griefs (the death of several children), he left Copenhagen for Neuchâtel where he stayed for two and a half years.
 He brought an extensive collection of machines and instruments back to Denmark which was the largest of its kind in the country.
 He was accompanied by a team of Swiss watchmakers which replaced his poorly trained Danish employees.
 In Geneva, he had been able to study the art of perforating precious stones, a technique which had for many years been kept secret.
 Jürgensen was also the first in Denmark to make cylindrical wheels in steel instead of brass.

 Jürgensen continued the workshop alone after his father's death in 1811.
 Over a twenty-year period, he only manufactured around fifty chronometers.

-In 1815, he was elected for the Academy of Sciences.
-This was an unusual honour for a craftsman.
+In 1810, he was awarded the prestigious Order of the Dannebrog by King Frederik VI, recognizing his advancements in watchmaking.
+Furthermore, in 1815, he became the first watchmaker to be admitted to the Royal Danish Academy of Sciences and Letters.